 The Towns last building condition assessments were undertaken in 2017, with most of the Towns assets in good condition, and only needing minor maintenance.
 Since then the allocation to maintenance of buildings annually has been below what was recommended within the asset management plan.
-Considering the time between assessments, it is proposed to undertake the assessments in September 2022, to get a better understanding of the Towns building asset conditions.
+The next Building condition assessments will be undertaken in October and November 2022, with the services out to the market for prices in September 2022.